Move button not working below fonds-level in 1.3 trunk

 [g] New owner: Dan Gillean

-#4 Updated by Jesús García Crespo almost 8 years ago
+#4 Updated by Jesús García Crespo over 8 years ago

 David, take a look at default/actions/moveAction.class.php